History of Palestine: Achaemenid period

 Following Cyrus the Great's conquest of Babylon in 539 BCE, Palestine became part of the Persian Achaemenid Empire.
 (Note: in October 539, the Persian king took Babylon and captured its king Nabonidus. ...The Babylonian Empire had been large, and Cyrus now became ruler of Syria and Palestine as well Lendering: Cyrus the Great.)
-At least five Persian provinces existed in the region: Yehud Medinata, Samaria, Gaza, Ashdod, and Ascalon.
-The Phoenician city-states continued to prosper in present-day Lebanon, while the Arabian tribes inhabited the southern deserts.
+At least five Persian provinces existed in the Palestine region as part of the satrapy of Eber-Nari: Yehud Medinata, Samaria, Gaza, Ashdod, and Ascalon.
+The Phoenician city-states continued to prosper in present-day Lebanon, while Arab tribal groups led by kings (like the Qedarites and Nabataeans) were in control of southern Palestine and northern Sinai, not organized as an official province, but paying tribute to the empire in the form of "gifts", such as talents of incense.